- Stay Overview

 Don't Settle for Limited AmenitiesIn Yellowstone National Park, nature is king, and if you're here, chances are very likely you're here to experience that nature.
 But, let's face it; at the end of the day, after hiking for miles untold, who doesn't want to kick their feet up and relax with a few creature comforts?
 You'll take a dip in your hotel's pool, maybe check your newsfeed on Facebook, or catch the highlights of the big game on TV...
 That is, if your hotel actually has any of those things.
 While most in-Park hotels lack these modern amenities, here in West Yellowstone we have technology to spare!
 All of our hotels and cabins feature flat screen TVs and free WiFi in every room, with a heated indoor pool just steps away!
 What else are the kids supposed to do after a long day of exploring Yellowstone?
 At our Explorer Cabins, each camp features an outdoor community fire pit, and each cabin contains a complimentary S'mores kit for you to roast while you chat with other guests and share stories of your day's adventures.

 Speaking of family, we recognize that all members of your family are important - including the 4-legged ones!
 Although there are lodging options inside the Park that allow pets, the choices are limited.
-At Yellowstone Vacations, three of our four West Yellowstone lodging options are pet-friendly; the Explorer Cabins at Yellowstone features an entire pet-friendly camp; the Holiday Inn® West Yellowstone's whole first floor is pet-friendly (all 29 rooms); and we have a number of pet-friendly rooms available at Gray Wolf Inn and Suites, located on the entry level for your convenience.
+At Yellowstone Vacations, three of our four West Yellowstone lodging options are pet-friendly (with NO PET FEE!); the Explorer Cabins at Yellowstone features an entire pet-friendly camp; the Holiday Inn® West Yellowstone's whole first floor is pet-friendly (all 29 rooms); and we have a number of pet-friendly rooms available at Gray Wolf Inn and Suites, located on the entry level for your convenience.

 Stay ConnectedAs we mentioned earlier, all of our Yellowstone Vacations hotels and cabins include free WiFi and flat screen TVs.
 We understand that sitting in your cabin and watching TV is not what you came to Yellowstone National Park to do.
 BUT!
 It's a Sunday night, the season finale of The Walking Dead is on, and the whole country is holding their breath waiting to see whether Rick's group will survive!
 If you miss it, there's a high likelihood of having the ending spoiled by your well-meaning Facebook friends who just HAVE to talk about it, so we thought you shouldn't have to be in that position.
 You can thank us later.